kulotsystems/sanayonph/README.md

-## sanayonph.com
+## sanayonph
-Source code for sanayonph.com.
+A shopping app that caters for local sellers and buyers and promotes locally-produced products.

 ### Development Environment
 | Tool      | Version   |